 I came up with a metaphor that I find very useful when talking about creativity and originality.
 One might argue that they will never find a partner.
-There’s already so many men and women in the world – they might say – that this potential partner naturally has all those people to choose from.
+There are already so many men and women in the world – they might say – that this potential partner naturally has all those people to choose from.
 See that?
 How absurd it sounds?
 If that was the case, our species would have been long gone by now.
 But it hasn’t happened.
-We fall in love, we decide that one person is significantly more interesting or attractive to us than all the others.
-And while that might ( for most people) mean that they engage in a relationship with one person when one relationship ends – chances are – a new one will begin.
-Most of us also have friends and acquaintances.
+We fall in love, we decide that one person is more interesting or attractive to us than all the others.
+And while that might (for most people) mean that they engage in a relationship with one person - when one relationship ends – chances are – a new one will begin.
+Most of us also have friends who we love, family, and acquaintances.
 And more than one, too:)

-Same with creativity.
+It's somewhat similar when we think about creativity and creators.
 While as consumers of different content, we have our favorites, we don’t usually read just one author or give up reading altogether because there are no more chapters left in our favorite book now, do we?
 If that was the case, we wouldn’t follow a couple hundred people on IG.
 We do, though – because we genuinely like to see what they create.
 We subscribe to dozens of YouTube creators because we love what they do and how they do it.
-All of us can find a niche, space where we do our thing, and we feel comfortable doing it.
+All of us can find a niche, a space where we do our thing, and where we feel comfortable doing it.
 How so?
 Because it is fueled by our unique voice that comes from the combination of our life experience, genes, social context, and so on!
 And there are people out there who are looking to find someone like YOU.
-Just like our friends and significant others have done – and found us, and just like we did – coming up with our happy bunch.
+Just like our friends and significant others have done – and found us, and just like we did – coming up with many interesting and fulfilling relationships.

 We are all creative.
 Yes.
 All of us.

-Creativity is not like mathematics – it’s not linear or black and white.
+Creativity is not like mathematics, neither is it linear nor black and white.
 It’s messy and whimsical.
-BUT:

 So what can you do to realize what you have at your disposal?